Chas McCormick Player Props: Astros vs. Rockies

 Chas McCormick At The Plate

-- McCormick is batting .500 with three homers during his last games and is on a four-game hitting streak.
+- McCormick will look to extend his five-game hitting streak.
+He's batting .563 with three homers during his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.